Nishaanth2001/Assignment-1/README.md

 # Assignment-1

+Intro to Reactnative.

-Create a new React Native project called "Project"
+Create a new React Native project called "Project".

-Create a new folder with app name and open VS code
+Create a new folder with app name and open VS code.

-Set the directory to the current folder
+Set the directory to the current folder.

-Open new terminal from the top toolbar
+Open new terminal from the top toolbar.

 Input the following codes: